You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 Going back and forth between parents’ homes can be hard on your child.
 Try and think of ways to make it easier for your child.

-Do not think that your job is over as the managing conservator simply by handing your child over to the other parent.
-It is important for your child that you try and co-parent.
+Do not think your job is over as the managing conservator simply by handing your child to the other parent.
+It is essential for your child that you try and co-parent.

 One way this can be done is by encouraging a good relationship with the other parent.